auth0/docs/articles/client-platforms/cyclejs/01-login.md

 ---

 ::: panel-info System Requirements
-This tutorial has to be tested with the following:
+This tutorial has been tested with the following:

 * NodeJS 6.3
 * npm 3.10.3